gihyeon/journey-to-ai/README.md

-# journey-to-ai-ml-dl
+# Journey to Artificial Intelligence, Machine Learning, and Deep Learning
-Journey to Artificial Intelligence, Machine Learning, and Deep Learning
+This is a complete study plan to be an expert in AI, ML, and DL.